kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 - Added “repair move” quick buttons (clarify meaning / simplify / confirm) that log `repair_move` telemetry and optionally prefill the input to keep flow.
 - Ran `./ninja check` successfully after UI changes.

+### 2025-12-18 — Codex

+- Implemented a real Translate assist with a strict JSON contract (`pylib/anki/conversation/translate.py`) and wired it to the desktop bridge (`conversation:translate`) and the Svelte conversation page.
+- Added a deterministic offline fallback (`LocalTranslateProvider`) so Translate can be exercised without any API key, and added unit coverage.
+- Ran `./ninja check` successfully after changes.

 ## Open Issues

 - [ ] Decide on default local dictionary source and licensing (offline-first, redistributable).